-Physics is arguably the most fundamental of all sciences.
-If you understand the principles of physics and the laws of nature, you'll have a sharp insight into the world around you.
-All of modern science and technology is underpinned by Physics.
+Physics is a fundamental and versatile science.
+By understanding the principles of physics and the laws of nature, it is possible to gain a deep insight into the world around you, especially as a lot of modern science and technology is underpinned by Physics.
 A degree in Physics will give you an understanding of the nature of matter as well as training in experimental methods and the mathematical analysis of physical processes.